Innovative Urban Housing Solutions

 Alternative Fuel And Other Housing Essentials

-In Syria, 6,765 persons received waterproof floor matting for tents and 5,222 Syrians received alternative heating fuel within Syria.
-480 civilians evacuated from Eastern Aleppo received mattresses, heaters, blankets, and insulation.
+In Syria, 6,765 persons received waterproof floor matting for tents and 5,222 Syrians received alternative heating fuel.
+440 civilians evacuated from Eastern Aleppo received mattresses, heaters, blankets, and insulation.

 Credit: RPI’s partner Olive Branch delivering dried olive pulp as environmentally friendly fuel to IDPs in Syria

 Credit: RPI.
 A Syrian family supported by our housing rental program through the Ulfah House Initiative in Gaziantep, Turkey

 Credit: RPI’s partner Olive Branch distributing winterization kits to civilian evacuees from Eastern Aleppo, Syria